| Jack Ratcliff’s grandfather hoped he would become a Methodist minister. Jack had other ideas: he wanted to join the army.

 “I left Edmonton on Sept.
 16, 1939,” recalls Jack, now 86, who shares an apartment in Spruce Grove with his orange cat.
 “I was a boy soldier.”

 He spent the war years overseas, and returned home in 1945 with an English war bride, Joyce.
 He joined the Edmonton police force, but in 1948 returned with Joyce to England where he spent five years as a London police officer.
 When the Ratcliffs came back to Canada, Jack rejoined the army and served for the next 17 years.
 They had four children, two of whom became Edmonton police officers.
+On leaving the army, Jack got a job as an investigator with the Alberta Ombudsman’s office, a job he held till retirement.

 “I specialized in Workers Compensation cases (for the Ombudsman),” says Jack.
 “My crowning glory was getting a pension retroactive for a Russian widow who had never come to this country.”
 The woman’s husband, an immigrant worker who had been killed in a Medicine Hat railway accident, had been supporting his wife in the Soviet Union until his death.